 Your resume needs an update -- that is, if your resume is like that of most people, it’s not as good as it could be.
 The problem is language: Most resumes are a thicket of deadwood words and phrases -- empty cliches, annoying jargon and recycled buzzwords.
 Recruiters, HR folks and hiring managers see these terms over and over again, and it makes them sad.

 Yes, they know.
 If you’re wasting a precious line of your resume on this term, it looks as though you’re padding -- that you’ve run out of things to talk about.
 If your salary is not negotiable, that would be somewhat unusual.
 (Still, don’t put that on your resume either.)

 See the preceding comment about unnecessary terms.

 Reading this term, the recruiter can almost picture the C-average, uninspired employee mechanically fulfilling his job requirements -- no more, no less.
 Having been responsible for something isn’t something you did -- it’s something that happened to you.
 Turn phrases like “responsible for” into “managed,” “led” or other decisive, strong verbs.

 This term isn’t always verboten, but you should use it carefully.
 If your objective is to get the job you’ve applied for, there’s no need to spell that out on your resume with its own heading.
 A resume objective is usually better replaced by a career summary describing your background, achievements and what you have to offer an employer.
-An exception might be if you haven’t applied for a specific job and don’t have a lot of experience that speaks to the position you’d like to achieve.Make your resume shine with help from Monster's resume writing experts!
+An exception might be if you haven’t applied for a specific job and don’t have a lot of experience that speaks to the position you’d like to achieve.